-- Long tenure among a dedicated and highly skilled workforce, combined with the highest performance standards, contributes to our leadership in the industry and serves the interests of stockholders. - · Our focus on retention is coupled with a strong belief that executive talent most often should be developed and promoted from within Ionis. - The long tenure of high-performing executive officers reflects this strategy at all levels of the organization.
-Our current executive officers have on average approximately 21 years and individually as much as over 33 years of tenure at Ionis.

-• The Company has carefully evaluated and selected each of our executive officers through a rigorous performance assessment process over a long career.
+- Long tenure among a dedicated and highly skilled workforce, combined with the highest performance standards, contributes to our leadership in the industry and serves the interests of stockholders. - Our focus on retention is coupled with a strong belief that executive talent most often should be developed and promoted from within Ionis. - The long tenure of high-performing executive officers reflects this strategy at all levels of the organization.
+Our current executive officers have on average approximately 22 years and individually as much as over 34 years of tenure at Ionis. - The Company has carefully evaluated and selected each of our executive officers through a rigorous performance assessment process over a long career.
 In their current assignments, they remain subject to a challenging annual performance assessment in which they must continue to meet the highest standards or be reassigned or separated from the Company.

 To recognize our employees, including our named executive officers, who deliver long-term productivity to the Company, Ionis has implemented two awards.
 In 2019, we implemented the "Career Achievement Award" to recognize our distinguished, long-tenured, senior-level contributors, including Board members, who made extraordinary contributions that helped determine the Company's future, with a \$50,000 cash award.
 In 2018, we implemented the "Commitment to Ionis Award" to thank employees for their commitment to the Company.
-The amount of the Commitment to Ionis Award correlates to the employee's length of service with the Company and is paid on the employee's milestone anniversary.
+The amount of the Commitment to Ionis Award correlates to the employee's length of service with the Company and is paid following the employee's milestone anniversary.
 The table below shows the Commitment to Ionis award for each corresponding milestone anniversary.
-We recently added 15-year and 25-year milestone anniversaries for which Commitment to Ionis Awards will be awarded and every employee who had a 15-year or 25-year service anniversary between 2018 and 2021 received a one-time "catch-up" award in 2022 for one-half of the amount of the applicable milestone award.
-In 2022, Dr. Geary was awarded such "catch-up" award to recognize his 25 years of service to Ionis.
+In December 2022, Dr. Swayze was awarded a Career Achievement Award in recognition of his 35 years of service to Ionis, which was paid in January 2023.

 Years of Service Award

-5 \$5,000
+5 \$ 5,000

 10 \$10,000

 15 \$15,000

 20 \$20,000

 25 \$25,000

 30 \$30,000

 35 \$35,000

 40 \$40,000